-It’s built on a set of underlying software called Panorama Tools, a suite that some of the other apps here are also built on.
+It’s built on a set of underlying software code called Panorama Tools, a suite of tools that some of the other apps here are also built on.
 There has been steady development that has been building the app out to a stable release.
 Early versions were quite basic, but the developers have since added more sophisticated capabilities such as being able to tweak control points and projection manually.

 AutoStitch is focused mostly on the underlying algorithm that is then licensed to other software manufacturers to use in their apps.
 But they have also put together a rudimentary front end for it.
 It’s very basic, and you don’t get any control over things like editing control points or choosing the projection, but it’s simple to use, and it’s free.
 There are versions for Windows and Mac.